bruvellu/multiview-tutorial/multiview-tutorial.md

 ![](media/76-bounding-ok.png)

-- The dimensions of the interactively defined bounding box and the estimated sized of the fused image will appear.
+The dimensions of the interactively defined bounding box and the estimated sized of the fused image will appear.

 - Press OK and Save

 ![](media/77-bounding-dimensions.png)

 ## Fuse dataset (one channel) {#sec-fuse-single}

-- Finally, let’s begin the fusing of registered views
+Finally, let’s begin the fusing of registered views.

 - Select the five registered views in the Multiview Explorer, right-click and press Image Fusion...

 ![](media/78-fuse-menu.png)

-- The window with fusion options will appear
+The window with fusion options will appear.

 ![](media/79-fuse-options.png)

-- Our “My Bounding Box” is automatically selected for the Bounding Box
+Our “My Bounding Box” is automatically selected for the Bounding Box.

-- We can choose to downsample the fused image.
-I highly recommend downsampling 2x, 4x, or even 8x, depending on the dataset, if you are fusing a dataset for the first time.
-- Fusing without downsampling (1x) can take a really long time for large samples (many hours), so it is good practice to downsample the fused image to make sure the fusing parameters are good for your dataset before fusing the whole thing.
+We can choose to downsample the fused image.
+I highly recommend downsampling 2x, 4x, or even 8x, when fusing a dataset for the first time.
+Fusing without downsampling (1x) can take a really long time for large samples (many hours), so it is good practice to downsample the fused image to make sure the fusing parameters are good for the dataset before fusing the whole thing.

-- But for this tutorial, you can leave at 1x
+- For this tutorial, leave `Downsampling` at `1x`
-- For Interpolation leave Linear interpolation as it gives better outputs
+- For `Interpolation` keep `Linear interpolation`, as it gives better outputs

-- Fusion type is an important parameter to choose wisely
+The `Fusion type` is an important parameter to choose wisely.

-- The simplest is Avg, which averages the signal of every view per pixel.
+1. The simplest is `Avg`, which averages the signal of every view per pixel.
 This is quick but it is combining the good contrast of one view with the blurred side of another view and the resulting contrast will be suboptimal.
-- Avg, Blending is the same as Avg, but it blends smoothly the edges of the different views giving a slightly better fusing than simple Avg
+2. `Avg, Blending` is the same as `Avg`, but it blends smoothly the edges of the different views giving a slightly better fusing than simple `Avg`
-- Avg, Blending & Content Based improves the other two options by adding a step that checks and keeps only the best information for each coordinate (keep good contrast, discard blurred information).
+3. `Avg, Blending & Content Based` improves the other two options by adding a step that checks and keeps only the best information for each coordinate (keep good contrast, discard blurred information).
 This option gives the best results.
 However, it is also the one that requires more memory and takes longer to finish (much longer)

-- Therefore, I would start with 2x or 4x downsample using Avg, Blending before trying less downsampling and the content based fusion
+A sane start would be 2x or 4x downsample using `Avg, Blending` before trying less downsampling and the content based fusion.

+- For this tutorial, set `Fusion type` to `Avg, Blending`

-- For the Pixel type I often use 16-bit, but it depends on what is your goal with the fused image.
+For the `Pixel type` I often use 16-bit, but it depends on what is the goal of the fused image.
 If it is only to have a volume visualization, 8-bit might be enough.
 If further processing and analysis is expected, definitely go for 16-bit or, in special cases, 32-bit.

+- Set `Pixel type` to `16-bit unsigned integer`

-- BigStitcher also has an option for using the interest points information during the fusion step to obtain better results (Non-Rigid fusion).
-This is for advanced users and I have not tried it enough to have an opinion about it.
+BigStitcher also has an option for using the interest points information during the fusion step to obtain better results (`Interest Points for Non-Rigid`).
+This is a newer feature for advanced use cases and I have not tried it enough to have an opinion about it.

+- Leave `Interest Points for Non-Rigid` as `-= Disable Non-Rigid =-`

-- Generally, we want to have one fused image per timepoint per channel
+Generally, we want to have one fused image per timepoint per channel.

+- Set `Produce one fused image for` to `Each timepoint & channel`

-- And I always Save as (compressed) TIFF stacks for the Fused image option.
-Choosing Display using ImageJ can be dangerous as the fused image will be large and your computer can run out of memory and crash.
+And I always save the fused image to tiff stacks.
+Choosing Display using ImageJ can be dangerous as the fused image will be large and the computer can run out of memory and crash.
 Writing to disk is safer.

-- After pressing OK there’ll be another window to define the min/max levels, but they are automatically detected.
-Press OK
+- Set `Fused image` to `Save as (compressed) TIFF stacks`

+- Press OK.
+- A window with min/max levels will open
+- Press OK.

 ![](media/80-fuse-minmax.png)

-- The output directory will be the same where the dataset.xml is.
-You can add a Filename addition to distinguish different types of fusion and downsampling (useful when doing it multiple times)
+The output directory is the same where the `dataset.xml` is.
+We can add a prefix to the filename to distinguish different types of fusion and downsampling (useful when doing it multiple times)

+- Set `Filename addition` to `avg_blend_1x`
 - Press OK and fusion will start

 ![](media/81-fuse-filename.png)

+When done, open the fused dataset in Fiji.

-- Once done, drag and drop the fused dataset named `avg_blend_1x_fused_tp_0_ch_1` in Fiji to open it and adjust the contrast with the Brightness/Contrast tool to see the data
+- Drag and drop the file `avg_blend_1x_fused_tp_0_ch_1` into Fiji’s window
+- Then, adjust the contrast to see the data

 ::: {layout-ncol=2}